Home > Calculators > Mutual Fund Expense Ratio Calculator

 Importance of Mutual Fund Expense Ratio

-• The expense ratio impacts debt funds more because of the relatively lower returns.
-A return of 7% with an expense ratio of 2% will be reduced to 5% and won’t be good enough to beat inflation.
+• Expense ratios are especially impactful on debt funds due to their lower returns.
+A return of 7% with an expense ratio of 2% is reduced to 5%, which might not keep up with inflation.

 Impact of Expense Ratio on Mutual Fund Returns

-A fund’s expense ratio significantly determines the overall return of your mutual fund investment as it directly affects a fund’s NAV (Net Asset Value).
-If a fund has a lower expense ratio, its NAV will be higher.
+The expense ratio significantly affects the return on your mutual fund investment as it directly impacts the fund's NAV (Net Asset Value).
+A lower expense ratio means a higher NAV, leading to better returns for investors.

 Implication of Expense Ratio